Cimpress-MCP/auth0-sso-login.js/README.md

 let config = { /* ... */ };
 let auth = new Auth(config);
 let defaultConfiguration = {
-  enableLockWidget: true,  // if Auth0's SSO fails, use Auth0Lock
+  enabledHostedLogin: true,  // if Auth0's SSO fails, use the hosted login screen
-  forceTokenRefresh: false // force refresh even if there is a valid token available };
+  forceTokenRefresh: false // force refresh even if there is a valid token available
+  redirectUri: window.location.href // specify an override
+};
 // Logs the user in and returns a promise, when succeeded, the user is logged in
 // and a valid JWT was provided (via tokenRefreshed hook).